 To treat varicose veins, endovenous thermal ablation has been considered the gold standard of care—but this technique is not without patient discomfort.
 In recent years, new therapies have been developed and research implemented in an effort to improve the treatment experience for patients with varicose veins.

-A multi-centre randomised controlled trial2 by researchers at Imperial College London and London North West Hospitals NHS Trust found that compared with radiofrequency ablation—a type of endovenous thermal ablation—treatment with minimally invasive ClariVein OC was less painful and produced similar short-term results as well as quality of life and safety outcomes.
+A multi-centre randomized controlled trial2 by researchers at Imperial College London and London North West Hospitals NHS Trust found that compared with radiofrequency ablation—a type of endovenous thermal ablation—treatment with minimally invasive ClariVein OC was less painful and produced similar short-term results as well as quality of life and safety outcomes.

 Results2 showed that patients in the ClariVein OC group experienced significantly less pain during the procedure by both VAS (ClariVein OC median 15 mm [IQR 7–36 mm] vs. radiofrequency ablation 34 mm [IQR 16–53 mm], p = 0.003) and number scale (ClariVein OC median 3 [IQR 1–5] vs. radiofrequency ablation 4 [IQR 3–6.5], p = 0.002).